tidyverse/tidyverse.org/content/blog/nanoparquet-0-3-0/index.md

 -   **Single row group**. [`write_parquet()`](https://r-lib.github.io/nanoparquet/reference/write_parquet.html) always creates a single row group, which is not optimal for large files.

 -   **Automatic encoding**.
 It is currently not possible to choose encodings in [`write_parquet()`](https://r-lib.github.io/nanoparquet/reference/write_parquet.html) manually.

+We are planning on solving these limitations, while keeping nanoparquet as lean as possible.
+In particular, if you find a Parquet file that nanoparquet cannot read, please report an issue in our [issue tracker](https://github.com/r-lib/nanoparquet/issues)!

 ## Other tools for Parquet files